For the Birds (film)

 For the Birds is a 2000 American animated short film produced by Pixar and written and directed by Ralph Eggleston.
 It won the Academy Award for Best Animated Short Film in 2001.
 It debuted on June 5, 2000, at the Annecy International Animated Film Festival in France, and was shown alongside the theatrical release of the 2001 Disney/Pixar feature film Monsters, Inc.

 It is also available on home video versions of the film.
-In 2012, the short was re-rendered into 3D, and it was theatrically re-released alongside the 3D re-release of Monsters, Inc. The short was also released in 3D on Monsters, Inc. Blu-ray 3D, on February 19, 2013.
+In 2012, the short was re-rendered into 3D, and it was theatrically re-released alongside the 3D re-release of Monsters, Inc. The short was also released in 3D on the 3D Blu-ray of Monsters, Inc., on February 19, 2013.
 The short was paired in theaters in front of Luca on March 22, 2024.

 Plot

-A small, egg-shaped blue bird lands on a powerline and makes himself comfortable, only for a second bird to land close by.
-The two birds start squabbling and are gradually joined by 13 others of the same species, all bickering for space.
+A small, egg-shaped blue bird named Bully lands on a powerline and makes himself comfortable, only for a second bird named Chipper to land close by.
+The two birds start squabbling and are gradually joined by Snob, Neurotic, and eleven other birds, all bickering for space.

-A large, awkward shoebill-like bird named big bird.
-A honks and waves at them from a nearby power pole, interrupting the squabble.
-The 15 little stubby birds start imitating his plumage and honk, mockingly, until the tall, thin bird again calls to them, causing the little birds to scoot further down the line and quietly gossip about it.
+A large, awkward shoebill-like bird honks and waves at them from a nearby power pole, interrupting the squabble.
+The 15 little birds, particularly Bully, Chipper, Snob and Neurotic, start imitating his plumage and honk, mockingly.
+When the tall, thin bird again calls to them, the little birds scoot further down the line and quietly gossip about it.

 Undeterred, the bigger bird flies and perches between the flock of smaller birds, but his weight causes the powerline to sag almost to the ground.
 The smaller birds slide down and are squished together against the big bird's sides.
 They start chirping indignantly about the cramped space, but the big bird doesn't understand that they are angry and joins in with more squawking.

-After a few seconds, one little bird angrily pecks the big bird's side, making him stand up in alarm and fall backward, hanging upside down by his feet.
-Cheered on by the others, the two little birds in the middle start pecking the big bird's toes, which release one by one from the line, though the big bird doesn't seem to be bothered by this.
-One little bird eventually realizes how close to the ground they are and warns the others, before they finally alert the middle two.
-They stop too late, and the last toe of the big bird releases, accidentally snapping the line like a slingshot and flinging the little birds up in a cloud of feathers.
+After a few seconds, Bully angrily pecks the big bird's side, making him stand up in alarm and fall backward, hanging upside down by his feet.
+Cheered on by the others, Bully and Snob start pecking the big bird's toes, which release one by one from the line, though the big bird doesn't seem to be bothered by this.
+However, Chipper realizes how close to the ground they are and warns the others, before they finally alert Bully and Snob.
+They stop too late, and the last toe of the big bird releases, accidentally snapping the line like a slingshot and flinging the little birds out of sight.

-The bigger bird lands unharmed on the ground and plays with the floating feathers until one of the smaller birds, now naked, crashes beside him.
+The bigger bird lands unharmed on the ground and plays with the floating feathers until one of the smaller birds, now naked, crash lands beside him.
 He sees the naked little bird and laughs at him, though he kindly offers a leaf for coverage.
 Seconds later, the 14 other little birds land nearby, also nude.
-The big bird laughs even harder at the little birds, who quickly hide behind him in shame.
+The big bird laughs even harder at the little birds, who quickly hide behind him in defeat.